ridiculous/usable/README.md

 Example.ancestors       # => [Example, Mixin, Example::MixinUsableSpecUsed, Object, Kernel, BasicObject] (ruby -v 2.3.0)
 ```

-Noticed that Usable assigns the modified module to a constant with the same name as the given module, but with "Used" appended.
+Notice that Usable assigns the modified module to a constant with the same name as the given module, but with "Used" appended.
 The main module and the spec were both included, but `Mixin` was not modified, so it didn't need a new name.

 ## Installation